 6. Get Tax Reporting Information

 Sellers often contact Square Support to confirm that they’ll be able to access all the information they need for accurate tax reporting at the end of financial year.
-Download your Sales Summary Report from the Square Dashboard.
+This is easy to download from Square Dashboard.
+Read more about downloading sales and fee info for tax reporting and GST invoicing purposes and download your Sales Summary Report from the Square Dashboard.

 7. Resolve Declined Cards